emptylambda/Tutorials/Dafny/README.md

 # Basic Types
 There are TWO distinctive type groups in Dafny: (1) the Value types and (2) the Reference types.

-Value types include normal values like integers, booleans PLUS _tuples, sets, sequences, and multisets_
+	1. Value types include normal values like integers, booleans PLUS _tuples, sets, sequences, and multisets_

-Reference types include _Arrays and Objects_
+	2. Reference types include _Arrays and Objects_

+# `predicate` and `function`
+`predicate` IS `function`; the only difference is that `predicate` only returns a single `bool` as its return type.
+The practical reason why we need `predicate` rather than using more general `function`?
+Ans: you can omitting the return type and a few keystrokes :)

 # Framing